Threats Against Schools Increase Since Florida Shooting

 And on Wednesday morning, Long Beach Unified School District Supt.
 Chris Steinhauser alerted parents of an unconfirmed threat that an attack was being planned at Long Beach Polytechnic High School."

 In St. Mary's County, Md., two teenage boys are facing charges for allegedly making threats of mass violence.
-Dozens of weapons, including semi-automatic rifles, handguns and ammunition, were recovered from the home of one of the suspects.
+Dozens of weapons, including semiautomatic rifles, handguns and ammunition, were recovered from the home of one of the suspects.

 And there were more incidents across the country, according to the AP: